top

 Note

 The circuits shown here as interference networks are not electrical networks, but rather nervous networks with extremely low conduction velocities!
 All lines are delay lines.
-The electrical node abstraction of a line is not valid.
+The electrical node abstraction of a line is not valid here.
 Time is required to overcome any distance!

 Early Investigations

-After the idea of interference networks was born in 1992, the first experiments showed that no "spiking" data can be obtained from the nervous system using high-channel and non-invasive methods.
+After the idea of Interference Networks (IN) was born in 1992, initial experiments showed that we were not able to obtain high-channel and non-invasive "spiking" data from the nervous system.
 So we looked for a new idea.
 For this purpose, an 8-channel EEG data recorder was converted to microphones.
-The software "Bio-Interface" promptly delivered the first acoustic (still) image (1994).
-Afterwards we noticed that hundreds of acoustic institutes worldwide worked in this field.
+The "Bio-Interface" software promptly delivered the first acoustic (still) image (1994).
+Only then did we notice that hundreds of acoustic institutes worldwide were researching acoustic imaging.

 Discovering the Nerve System